-Q. When is a lounge not a longe?
+Q. When is a lounge not a lounge?

 A. When the lounge is a Priority Pass lounge (sometimes).

-Priority Pass, the worldwide network of over 1,000 airport lounges, has been adding some unconventional venues like restaurants and even some Minute Suites.
-Traveling through Denver, CO recently, I was surprised when the Lounge Buddy app, which seems to update automatically, alerted me that DEN now had a Priority Pass Lounge – Timberline Steaks & Grille.
+Priority Pass, the worldwide network of over 1,000 airport lounges, has been adding some unconventional venues like restaurants and even Minute Suites.
+Traveling through Denver, CO recently, the Lounge Buddy app, which seems to update automatically, alerted me to the fact that DEN had just recently added its first Priority Pass Lounge – Timberline Steaks & Grille.

 I was travelling in the morning and decided to stop for breakfast.
-My departure gate, A26 was only a three-minute ride away on the airport train.
+Getting to Terminal C required only a short walk and a three-minute ride away on the airport train from my departure gate, A26.
 Escalators from the train to the concourse level end right next to the restaurant.

 I ordered the steak & eggs and a mimosa to max out my credit.
 The steak was supposed to be 8 ozs.
 It was actually more like 14 ozs.

 Timberline did an excellent job with this meal.
 The ribeye steak was prepared medium and juicy.
 The potatoes had just the right combination of a crunchy outside and soft inside.
 The eggs were cooked as ordered.
 Each item was served at the right temperature.
 Then, to top it off, a delicious Mimosa.